RobBednark/quiz-me/README.md

 docker rm $(docker ps -a -q)
 ```

+## Development Conventions

+* *merge commits* -- all branch merges must have a merge commit (to make it clear when the branch changed)
+* *manual test log*  -- manual testing for each branch or commit must be logged in TESTING.md and include the python version and Pipenv.lock file used
+* *PEP8*  --code style must adhere to PEP8

 ## Thoughts about scheduling
 * maybe capture percentage of correctness and time since last seen
 * I ask myself: when do I want to see this again?